 However….if it keeps coming back as a round trip flight to Jamaica for $5, buy it immediately.

-……..and hope the airlines does not find wiggle-room to cancel it
+……..and hope the airline does not find wiggle-room to cancel it

-And, you now have 24 hours to cancel any airline ticket you buy when you are SUI (aka drunk-surfing)
+And, you now have 24 hours to cancel any airline ticket you buy when you are SUI (aka drunk-surfing, it’s not good.)

 Here is some more info to educate you: